"The Rise and Fall of a Latino Gangster"

 Regrettably, EMPIRE seems to suggest that Victor would have been better off if he had remained just a low-level drug dealer.
 To be fair, however, the movie also implies that, even if he had, the escalation of violence and death would have ended in a similar tragic fashion.
 On the other hand, the movie also has a Romantic worldview implying that social circumstances turn people into drug dealers and criminals.
 As Jesus Christ notes in Mark 7:20-23, however, it is our evil nature that turns us into despicable human beings.
 Only the Grace of God can redeem and extricate us from our own sinfulness.

+EMPIRE stars John Leguizamo as Victor Ramos, a Puerto Rican drug dealer whose plans to go legitimate end in a hail of bullets and blood.
+Victor leads a small gang of drug dealers in the Bronx in New York City.
+An unintended violent tragedy has Victor re-thinking his lifestyle choices, so he starts investing his ill-gotten gains with a young, self-described investment banker on Wall Street.
+Victor becomes intoxicated by the man’s high rolling lifestyle, which alienates his more realistic girlfriend.
+He also finds that his old ties with his violent past are not so easy to break.
+The movie ends on a downward spiral of violence, betrayal and death.
 John Leguizamo, who cut his teeth on standup comedy, turns in a gifted performance as the violent, doomed Victor Ramos.
 His character has to suffer through some predictable moments, however, as well as some laughable ones that produced snickers from some of the people in the crowd at the press screening.
 Despite some moral elements, EMPIRE contains an excessive amount of foul language, a Romantic worldview, some strong sexual references, nudity, and a story that overly glamorizes the life of an urban drug dealer.